Skip to Main Content

 3. What is a chief administrative judge/administrative judge/presiding judge?

-The chief court administrator appoints chief administrative judges to oversee the following Superior Court divisions: criminal, juvenile, civil and family, as well as judge trial referees.
+The chief court administrator appoints chief administrative judges to oversee the following Superior Court divisions: civil, criminal, family and juvenile.
 Their duties include working on behalf of and with the chief court administrator on policy matters affecting their respective areas.

 Presiding judges expedite the fair disposition of court business within a particular judicial district.
 They also apportion among judges the judicial business to which such judge and other judges have been assigned.